 Agricultural Lending Institute (ALI)

 As the premier institute for Ag lending professionals, ALI's goal is to develop effective leaders in agricultural finance.
 The training program involves two one-week sessions designed to be completed over a two-year period.
-Over the last seven years more than 100 participants have successfully completed the training.
+Over the last fourteen years more than 250 participants have successfully completed the training.

-ALI is a joint project of the Ag Lenders Society of California and the University Business Center at the Craig School of Business at California State University, Fresno and is supported by the California Bankers Association.
-For more information please visit: www.aglendinginstitute.org.
+ALI is a joint project of the Agricultural Lending Institute, Inc., and the University Business Center at the Craig School of Business at California State University, Fresno.
+For more information, please visit: www.aglendinginstitute.org.

 • IEDC Accredited